 A. This depends on the type of helicopter being used.
 A light charter helicopter will need a relatively large, clear, open areas generally free of obstacles and away from heavily congested areas to approach, land and depart safely.
 A large twin engine aircraft can land in more congested environments.
 Safety is our priority and we fly in accordance with the regulations set out by EASA and the CAA.
 If we can’t land exactly at your final destination we are generally able to find a nearly location that is convenient.

 Don’t worry about trying to work that out yourself.
 The best way to check that your destination is suitable will be to contact us with the location and we can quickly come back to you before booking.
 Many hotels, country houses and other venues are very helicopter friendly and we regularly deal with arranging permission to land at a wide variety of locations.
 That ultimate door to door convenience is probably the biggest appeal of helicopter travel.

 A. We can supply a number of different helicopters some of which can fly in daylight conditions only.
 Others are approved for day, night, and poor weather conditions.

 We closely monitor the weather and at any given time we are looking several days ahead.
 This means that we can generally warn you if a flight may not be practical some time in advance.

 Q. What about licensing and regulations?

 A. All pilots hold a Commercial Pilots Licence and are tested regularly.
 Most are also Flight Instructors with hours upon hours of experience.
-The helicopter you will travel in is operated under Air Operators Certificate Number GB2257 (Northumbria Helicopters) and equipped and insured to the commercial standards required by regulation.
+The single engine helicopters you will travel in are operated under Air Operators Certificate Number GB2257 (Northumbria Helicopters) while twin-engine VIP helicopters are operated by Atlas Helicopters AOC number GB2201.